Effective experience rating for large insurance portfolios via surrogate modeling: Simulation study

-In this section, we illustrate via a simulation study how our newly defined credibility index can indeed capture the information on the claim history of a policyholder.
+In this section, we illustrate via a simulation study how our newly defined likelihood-based statistic can capture the information on the claim history of a policyholder.
 We do so by investigating the achievable accuracy of the surrogate model at approximating the premiums constructed on different choices of the model-prior distributions and premium principles commonly observed in actuarial modeling.
 We separate the analysis depending on whether the variable of interest is continuous or discrete.
 Results are summarized in Tables \ref{tablediscrete} and \ref{tablecontinous}, in which we display the coefficient of determination $R^2$ obtained from the fitted surrogate model.

 The simulation study's general setup involves generating synthetic portfolios of policyholders and their claim history from the Bayesian models listed in Tables \ref{tablediscrete} and \ref{tablecontinous}.
 To emulate real insurance portfolios, we create a heterogeneous portfolio of 50,000 policyholders.
-The mean of the model distribution for each policyholder $\mu$ is linked to a synthetic systematic effect $\alpha$ (emulating effect of covariates ) and a single latent variable $\Theta$ affecting the mean of the distribution as follows:
+The mean of the model distribution for each policyholder $\mu$ is linked to a synthetic systematic effect $\alpha$ (emulating effect of policyholder individual attributes ) and a single latent variable $\Theta$ affecting the mean of the distribution as follows:

 We assume non-randomness of the dispersion parameter in the model distribution in the cases where there is such a parameter.
+We note that this structure is consistent with traditional Bayesian regression models used in insurance as commented in Section \ref{framework}.
 The values of $\alpha$ and the dispersion parameters are chosen to resemble those that are usually obtained when fitting a model.
 Therefore, these mimic the typical heterogeneity present in real datasets and the usual frequency and severity patterns observed in insurance.

 To generate the claim history of each policyholder, we utilize the resulting value $\mu$ obtained from the previous step along with the chosen model distribution.
 In order to maintain simplicity, we consider a scenario where each policyholder has a claim history spanning $n=5$ periods.